Tool to solve countdown numbers games automatically, e.g. to find a given number by performing operations on other numbers.

 Example: Take 2 and 5, make an addition: 2+5=7, a subtraction, 5-2 = 3, etc. Take the result 7 (ou 3), and unused numbers: 10, and start over.
 7+10 = 17, etc.

-Search with cache: same as the previous one, but stores the calculation to avoid remake them, so, slightly faster, but necessitate a lot of memory.
+Search with cache: same as the previous one, but stores the calculation to avoid remake them.
+This speeds up the search but consumes more memory.

 Example: Take 2 and 5, see if results are already known for addition 7, and subtraction 3, etc. Go on more quickly.

-Random search: can find a solution quickly but do not make all calculations, it can prove that a solution exists, but not that a solution does not exist.
+Random search (or Monte Carlo): can find a solution quickly but do not make all calculations, it can prove that a solution exists, but not that a solution does not exist.

 Example: Take 2 random numbers 5 and 10, make a random operation: multiplication, store the result: 5*10=50 and go on with remaining results: 2 and 50